charlieIT/FlatRBAC.jl/README.md

 ### [Role](@ref)

 `Roles` define an authority level or function within a context.
-These are usually defined in accordance with job competency, authority, and  responsibility or responsability.
+These are usually defined in accordance with job competency, authority or responsability.

 In this package, roles are collection of permissions that can be assigned to `subjects`, allowing them to perform `actions` over `resources`.